ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: This is the graphical subtitle format used in the Digital Video Broadcasting standard.
 For more information see (#digital-video-broadcasting-dvb-subtitles) on  Digital Video Broadcasting (DVB).

-### S_VOBSUB

-Codec ID: S_VOBSUB

-Codec Name: VobSub subtitles

-Description: The same subtitle format used on DVDs [@?DVD-Video].
-Supported is only format version 7 and newer.
-VobSubs consist of two files, the .idx containing information, and the .sub, containing the actual data.
-The .idx file is stripped of all empty lines, of all comments and of lines beginning with `alt:` or `langidx:`.
-The line beginning with `id:` **SHOULD** be transformed into the appropriate Matroska track language element and is discarded.
-All remaining lines but the ones containing timestamps and file positions are put into the `CodecPrivate` element.

-For each line containing the timestamp and file position data is read from the appropriate position in the .sub file.
-This data consists of a MPEG program stream which in turn contains SPU packets.
-The MPEG program stream data is discarded, and each SPU packet is put into one Matroska frame.

 ### S_HDMV/PGS